-Compliance rates has continued to improve slightly in relation to recommendations / proposals for the conduct of the general meeting (overall from 85.0% to 88.2%).
-Similarly, as explained in Section 1.2, the statistics show that the compliance rate is generally 100% (1.3.3) - or close to it (in case of recommendation 1.3.4 it is 95.6%) - for those comprehensively significant and general recommendations which are decisively important for the exercise of shareholder rights.
-Concerning recommendations or proposals on specific procedural issues, compliance is lower (typically 60-95.6%), but overall satisfactory; there has been a minor improvement regarding the recommendations in Sections 1.3.1.1, 1.3.1.2, 1.3.2.1.,1.3.2.2,1.3.5, 1.3.7. and 1.3.8.2.
+Compliance rates has continued to improve slightly in relation to recommendations / proposals for the conduct of the general meeting (overall from 83.0% to 85.0%).
+Similarly, as explained in Section 1.2, the statistics show that the compliance rate is generally 100% (1.3.3) - or close to it (in case of recommendation 1.3.4 it is 97.5%) - for those comprehensively significant and general recommendations which are decisively important for the exercise of shareholder rights.
+Concerning recommendations or proposals on specific procedural issues, compliance is lower (typically 60-97.5%), but overall satisfactory; there has been an improvement regarding the recommendations in Sections 1.3.1.2, 1.3.5, 1.3.7, 1.3.8.2 and 1.3.9.
 This is particularly true considering that the compliance rate is worsened by the fact that the issuers' interpretations and practices are still inconsistent as to whether they take the opportunity - which was introduced as of the amendment of the Corporate Governance Recommendations in 2012 - to answer affirmatively for the so called event based questions, if such event did not occur in the given business year, but the company would have acted in accordance with the Corporate Governance Recommendations on the basis of its articles of association or its practice.
-The compliance with recommendation 1.3.9 (Prior to discussing agenda items concerning the amendment of the Articles of Association, the General Meeting should pass a separate resolution to determine whether to decide on each amendment of the Articles of Association by individual votes, joint votes, or votes combined in a specific way, to ensure the smooth and efficient conduct of the meeting.) did not change compared to the previous year and itis still the lowest in this topic with 60.0%.
-This low compliance rate may be explained - as the only exception in this Section - by the modified content of this recommendation (effective as of 01 August 2018).
+The compliance with recommendation 1.3.9 improved slightly but is still the lowest in this topic with 60.0%, which may be explained - as the only exception in this Section - by the modified content of this recommendation (effective as of 01 August 2018).
 The recommendation's effect may be experienced later in practice.

 Recommendation / Proposal No. Text of the recommendation/proposal Compliance rate (%) Change (% point) Proposal 1.3.1.1 Board of directors/governing board and the supervisory board was represented at the general meeting.
-95.6% 3.1% Proposal 1.3.1.2 In the event the board of directors/governing board and the supervisory board was absent, it was properly disclosed by the chairman of the general meeting before the beginning of discussion of the agenda.
-91.1% 6.1% Proposal 1.3.2.1 The articles of association of the company do not preclude any individuals from receiving an invitation to the general meetings of the company at the initiative of the chairman of the board of directors/governing board and being granted the right to express their opinion and to add comments there if that person's presence and expert opinion is presumed to be necessary or help provide information to the shareholders and help the general meeting make decisions.
-95.6% 0.6% Proposal 1.3.2.2 The articles of association of the company does not preclude any individual from receiving an invitation to the general meetings of the company at the initiative of shareholders requesting to supplement the agenda items of the general meeting and from being granted the right to express their opinion and to add comments there.
-88.9% 1.4% Recommendation 1.3.3 The company did not restrict the rights of its shareholders attending a general meeting to request information, add comments and submit proposals, and did not set any preconditions for these, provided that exercise of these rights did not lead to the obstruction of the correct and intended conduct of the general meeting.
+92.5% -3.0% Proposal 1.3.1.2 In the event the board of directors/governing board and the supervisory board was absent, it was properly disclosed by the chairman of the general meeting before the beginning of discussion of the agenda.
+85.0% 0.9% Proposal 1.3.2.1 The articles of association of the company do not preclude any individuals from receiving an invitation to the general meetings of the company at the initiative of the chairman of the board of directors/governing board and being granted the right to express their opinion and to add comments there if that person's presence and expert opinion is presumed to be necessary or help provide information to the shareholders and help the general meeting make decisions.
+95.0% -0.5% Proposal 1.3.2.2 The articles of association of the company does not preclude any individual from receiving an invitation to the general meetings of the company at the initiative of shareholders requesting to supplement the agenda items of the general meeting and from being granted the right to express their opinion and to add comments there.
+87.5% -1.1% Recommendation 1.3.3 The company did not restrict the rights of its shareholders attending a general meeting to request information, add comments and submit proposals, and did not set any preconditions for these, provided that exercise of these rights did not lead to the obstruction of the correct and intended conduct of the general meeting.
 100.0% 0.0%